How CAD Scanning Improves Accuracy in Product Design and Engineering

 • Precision and Accuracy

 3D CAD software empowers engineers to create detailed designs of an incredible level of precision, often to the micrometer.
-This high level of detail means that each part is accurately modeled to precise dimensions, something that’s especially important when dealing with intricate assemblies or parts that must fit perfectly with other parts.
-By removing the variability that can result from even the best human operators, designers can be confident that there will be no misalignments, delays, or expensive reworks during production, ensuring reliable end products.
+This level of detail means each part is accurately modeled to precise dimensions.
+Something especially important when dealing with intricate assemblies or parts that must fit perfectly with other parts.
+Designers can be confident that there will be no misalignments, delays, or expensive reworks during production.

 • Simulations and Testing